lmc2179/pysterior/README.md

 Download pysterior on PyPI: https://pypi.python.org/pypi/pysterior

 You can install the latest version of this package from PyPI, where it is currently in alpha.
-The following regression models are currently supported:
+The following models are currently supported:
 * `regression` module:
     * (Bayesian) Linear Regression
     * Ridge Regression